 Want to sort out how you’re travelling around Australia but not quite sure of your exact travel plans yet?
 The new Greyhound WHIMit Bus Passes are the most flexible way to travel around Australia and allows you total freedom to travel along any of that Greyhound bus routes throughout your stay in Oz.

-Even if you have absolutely no idea where you want to explore in Australia it’s ideal – you can simply buy a pass that fits your length of stay in Oz – from 7 days to an entire year and enjoy unlimited travel on the biggest bus network in Australia.
+Even if you have absolutely no idea where you want to explore in Australia it’s ideal – you can simply buy a pass that fits your length of stay in Oz – from 15 days to 90 days and enjoy unlimited travel on the biggest bus network in Australia.

 This includes the full East Coast of Australia and even the Red Centre too!